ComradOrg/Comrad/README.md

 #### 2) Clone and bootstrap

-Now that pyenv is installed, just clone and bootstrap:
+Now that pyenv is installed, just clone and bootstrap (thanks to @mcataford):

 ```
 git clone https://github.com/quadrismegistus/Komrade.git